Delapouite/emmet-cli/README.md

 It's written in JavaScript so there's no easy way run it without `node.js`.

-This module is currently a dead simple (like 5 lines of code) way to use the compiler as a CLI.
+This module is currently a dead simple (like 10 lines of code) way to use the compiler as a CLI.
 It uses a few modules from [@emmet-io](https://www.npmjs.com/~emmetio) which is an effort for emmet 2.x to decouple all its internal bits.

-My main usage currently is with [kakoune](http://kakoune.org)'s `!` command, which blindly insert the output of `emmet` into the current buffer.
+My main usage currently is with [kakoune](http://kakoune.org)'s `!` command which blindly insert the output of `emmet` into the current buffer or the `|` command which pipes selections contents to `emmet`'s stdin.

 In the future, I'll try to improve this scenario further by combining with cool stuff like [phantom selectons](https://github.com/occivink/kakoune-phantom-selection).